 From time to time Bernard is interviewed by the media, or is asked to contribute to TV programs about dung beetles.
-Here we will provide links to some of these as well as to other interesting articles about dung beetles.

 Nowadays we put news items on our Facebook page.
 Please befriend us and keep up with what we are doing.

 How the dung beetle is helping fight global warming, The Alternative.in, 28 May 2015, lots of images and simply expressed info about dung beetles and their benefits.
 They report that a National Geographic reports claims that the ‘dung decomposing capabilities [of dung beetles have] helped reduce greenhouse effect by as much as 40%’.
 This is well worth a read.

 Dung Beetle Abundance and Diversity in Alpaca Pastures in SE Virginia, American Society of Animal Science Publications, no date, an informative poster about dung beetles and alpaca poo.

 With Lots Of Poop, Midwest Farmers Look To Dung Beetles For Help, Kcur.org, 5 May 2015, tells a good story, about dung beetle benefits (e.g. saving money and reducing greenhouse gasses), and a sad story, about use of pesticides killing dung beetles.